Dr. Oz Faces His Biggest Health Scare (2:26)

 When should people get their first colonoscopy?

-The major risk factors for colorectal cancer are a family history of the disease and older age, but several other factors have been associated with increased risk, including excessive alcohol use, obesity, being physically inactive, cigarette smoking, and, possibly, diet.
+The two major risk factors for colorectal cancer are a family history of the disease and older age, but several other factors have been associated with increased risk, including excessive alcohol use, obesity, being physically inactive, cigarette smoking, and, possibly, diet.

 Is a colonoscopy a surefire way to prevent colon cancer?